Hardfive/ProBettor/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Explain why this enhancement would be useful** to most ProBettor users.

+### TODO

+---

+- [x] Build a simple webscraper to collect data.
+- [ ] Explore the data and make a machine learning model based on it.
+- [ ] Interprete the results and orient the data collection process if needed, in order to have the data required to improve the model accuracy
+- [ ] Optimize webscraping and other module (make unitest and more crawler..)
+- [ ] Migrate the project (database) to the cloud (Open Stack)
+- [ ] Build a website for the project.